BestTimesToVisit.com Logo

 Frequently Asked Questions

-When is the absolute best time to visit the Azores, and what should I pack for the unpredictable weather?
+When is the absolute best time to visit the Azores for hiking and whale watching?

 How many days do you need in Azores, Portugal?